sergio-gastulo/accounting/readme.md

 - parse_semantic_filter should be able to provide help menu.
 - It should be possible to import `plot` functionality when dealing with db (or viceversa)
 - Provide offline support.
-- Help for `r` is broken.
-- Help for `r` should print the parser help message as well.
-- Provide support for semantic filter: given a single id x, return records such that id in [x-r, x + r].
 - When priting SQL records, description should have a limit.